gary083/GAN_mapping_relationship/README.md

 # GAN_mapping_relationship

 This is the implementation of [our paper](https://arxiv.org/abs/1804.00316).
-In this paper, we proposed an unsupervised phoneme recogntion system which can achieve 33.1% phoneme error rate on TIMIT.
+In this paper, we proposed an unsupervised phoneme recogntion system which can achieve 33.1% phoneme accuracy on TIMIT with oracle phoneme boundaries.
-This method developed a GAN-based model to achieve unsupervised phoneme recognition and we further use a set of HMMs to work in harmony with the GAN.
+This method developed a GAN-based model to achieve unsupervised phoneme recognition.

 ## How to use